rav3ndust/i3-r3/README.md

 ![browsing the web in wiredWM](imgs/wiredWM_flameshot3.png)
 ###### browse the web and run all of your favorite applications in a minimal environment

-Just open up the **nightshade launcher** at the top panel or use the keyboard shortcut that launches a custom **dmenu** script, and you can search for and launch your applications with ease.
+Just open up the **nightshade launcher** by pressing *crtl+d* - that launches a custom **dmenu** script, and you can search for and launch your applications with ease.
 Think of it as your miniature Start panel.

+For a general list of applications, you can also press *ctrl+Shift+a* and scroll through to select one.
+Anything that has a desktop entry will appear here.

 =====